 The following is the text of a news release from Vane Brothers:

-(BALTIMORE) — Vane Brothers has taken delivery of Delaware, the fourth of eight vessels in Vane's Elizabeth Anne class of 4,200-hp tugboats contracted at St. Johns Ship Building, Palatka, Fla.
-Next up is Philadelphia, scheduled for delivery in February.
-Three remaining tugboats in the class expected to arrive in intervals before year's end.
+(BALTIMORE) — Vane Brothers has taken delivery of the tugboat Baltimore, the third of eight vessels in Vane’s Elizabeth Anne-class of 4,200-hp tugboats contracted through St. Johns Ship Building in Palatka, Fla.
+The fourth in the series, Delaware, is scheduled for completion this winter.